-The value of financial collateral used as credit risk mitigation is €2,036 million as of 31 December 2019.
-The main types of collateral consist of netting agreements for market related transactions and of financial collateral related to Lombard Lending to private clients.
-Note that exposures to Private Clients that are above €1 million are classified as corporate, as defined by CRR.
+The value of financial collateral used as credit risk mitigation is \pounds 2,371 million as at 31 December 2020.
+The main types of collateral consist of netting agreements for market-related transactions and of financial collateral related to Lombard Lending to Private Clients.
+Note that exposures to Private Clients that are above \pounds 1 million are classified as corporate, as defined by CRR.

-Net exposure is calculated after value adjustment due to provision or value changes on Fair Value through Other Comprehensive Income ("FVOCI") securities.
+Net exposure is calculated after value adjustment due to provision or value changes on fair value through other comprehensive income ("FVOCI") securities.
 Fully adjusted exposure is calculated after collateral mitigation on net exposures.
-EAD includes off balance sheet exposures based on credit conversion factors provided by French regulations.
+EAD includes off-balance sheet exposures based on credit conversion factors provided by French regulations.